Get to know me

 Meet Sian

-I’m Sian, a BANT-registered Nutritional Therapist based in Birmingham, specialising in supporting busy women experiencing persistent fatigue, high stress, and hormonal change.
+I’m Sian, a BANT and CNHC registered Nutritional Therapist based in Birmingham, specialising in supporting busy women experiencing persistent fatigue, high stress, and hormonal change.

 I work with women whose energy no longer feels reliable, who are balancing demanding careers and full lives, and who want clear, personalised support rather than conflicting advice or another approach that is difficult to sustain.